danieldekay/wordpress-event-bridge-for-activitypub/readme.txt

 ![](./.wordpress-org/event-activitypub-publishing.gif)

 Your events can be automatically delivered to platforms that fully support events, such as [Mobilizon](https://joinmobilizon.org/), [Gancio](https://gancio.org), [Friendica](https://friendi.ca), [Hubzilla](https://hubzilla.org), and [Pleroma](https://pleroma.social/).
-These platforms build public event calendars utilizing multiple event sources, including your site.
-Updates are also handled automatically whenever you make changes — no extra work for you than managing the event on your own website.
+These platforms create public event calendars by pulling in events from various sources, including your website.
+Any updates you make to your events are synced across these platforms—so you only need to manage your events on your own site, with no extra work required.

 ![](./.wordpress-org/decentralized-event-calenders.gif)